Mikoyan-Gurevich I-250: Design and development

 Despite these production problems and the fact that the I-250 had yet even to be submitted for State acceptance trails, an order had been placed for fifty more aircraft on 26 February (these aircraft have been referred to as the MiG-13, which presumably would have been their designation if they had actually entered service).
 A new deadline of 5 July 1946 was set for the delivery of the first pre-production aircraft, but it was stymied, again, for a lack of an engine.
 By this time seven airframes had been completed, but all lacked engines.
 The first I-250 was finally accepted on 8 August and flown for the first time three days later, although its engine seals failed and a number of ignition cables were scorched.
 The engine replacement and repairs forced the aircraft to miss its scheduled appearance at the Tushino Air Display.
-It was handed over to the NII VVS (Air Force Institute) on 15 September to finally begin its State acceptance tests.
+It was handed over to the NII VVS (Air Force Scientific Test Institute) on 15 September to finally begin its State acceptance tests.
 All ten aircraft had been delivered by 30 October, although construction number 3810107 (Factory No. 381, first batch, seventh aircraft) was used as a static test airframe and 3810110 became a static engine testbed.

-Stalin convened a meeting on 29 November 1946 to settle the future policy on jet fighters for the VVS and PVO.
+Joseph Stalin convened a meeting on 29 November 1946 to settle the future policy on jet fighters for the VVS and PVO.
 The Mikoyan-Gurevich MiG-9 was selected as the primary fighter with the Yakovlev Yak-15 relegated to conversion training and familiarization.
 The imminent availability of British jet engines and access to German jet technology and engineers meant that there was no longer any need for mixed-power aircraft, but Stalin insisted that the I-250 finish its trials and that the tooling and drawings should be retained along with unassembled parts even though the program was cancelled.

 Completion of the trials would be delayed until May 1947 when the trials of the VRDK itself would be completed and Mikoyan tried to sell the aircraft to Naval Aviation for use as escorts for torpedo bombers.
 Additional fuel tanks were fitted in the wings and fuselage of 3810102 to carry an additional 218 L of fuel and the capacity of the oil tank was increased to 78 L. These changes increased its empty weight to 3028 kg and its take-off weight to 3931 kg.
 A new round of State trials began on 9 October 1947, but these were delayed by bad weather and reliability issues.
 Only six flights totaling two hours and twenty-five minutes had been completed by 21 January 1948 and the VRDK had only been run for a minute and half during a ground test.
 The I-250 was unsurprisingly declared to have failed the trials on 3 April 1948.